WHAT IS THE CANADIAN MORTGAGE AND HOUSING CORPORATION (CMHC)?

 MORTGAGE PREPAYMENT(S)- THE PERFECT HOLIDAY GIFT!

-General Alan J. Nicholas 16 Dec
+General 16 Dec

 Do you know what kind of prepayment privileges you currently have with your mortgage?
 Does your current lender allow you to make a 10% prepayment or a 20% prepayment on your principle amount?
 Can you double your monthly payment?
 Or can you even increase the amount you are paying monthly?